AC Installation Español

 Activated Carbon Filtration

-Carbon Water Filter Cartridge In Transparent Plastic Container WActivated Carbon Filtration can be found in Reverse Osmosis R/O systems and whole home water filters.
+Carbon Water Filter Cartridge In Transparent Plastic Container Activated Carbon Filtration can be found in Reverse Osmosis R/O systems and whole home water filters.
 This filtration system can even be found in potable water pitchers that contain a filtering system.
 However, a potable water filter pitcher, such as a brita filter, and activated carbon systems are only partially effective at removing chemicals and should be used with caution for people with health problems.

 Activated carbon whole home filtration systems are installed at the home’s water intake supply.
 They are self-cleaning, fully automatic and produce filtered water without requiring maintenance from homeowners.
 The incoming water fills in the tank with the activated carbon and is essentially scrubbed clean.
 VOCs, chloramines, and other harmful organic and chemical contaminants are absorbed by the carbon, and fresh, clean water is delivered to the home’s water supply and tap.
 At every tap, homeowners can have peace of mind knowing that they are cooking, bathing/washing and drinking water of the highest quality.